-The 2017-18 Anthropology graduate course schedule will soon be available at: Graduate Courses.
-A draft version has been emailed to all Anthropology students.
+The 2018-19 Anthropology graduate course schedule has been posted to the website – Graduate Courses.
 This is a provisional schedule of courses will be posted in late June 2020.
 Course enrolment is expected to begin on August 1, 2018.
 Anthropology students are eligible to enrol for any ANT graduate course on the advice of their advisor(s).
 Space in ANT graduate courses is prioritized for ANT graduate students who enrol on ACORN by the enrolment deadlines (see below).

 Please note that enrolment in a course outside the Department of Anthropology requires you to consult with and receive approval to enrol from the department offering the course.
 Consult the specific department for details and instructions.